openplanttools/imodeljs-apps/openplant-synchronizer/README.md

 ## Purpose
 * 2-way Sync (Synchronize the digital iTwin data with the local Dtabase and vice versa).
-* It also supports data synchronization from multiple data sources to multiple iModels and runs in the background mode without any UI to interact with.
+* It also supports data synchronization from multiple data sources to multiple iTwins and can run in the background mode without any UI to interact with.
 Multiple tasks or configs can be defined for that purpose.

 ## Goals